complete-dope/codex/content/posts/Designing_APIs.md

 ## Making multiple requests and next one depends on prev one
 These all cases are handled via sending that in the request headers to make sure someone didnt injected that in between and to make sure this is an consistent request .. add in headers for handling auth for request.
 These are called signed URL , that means this URL is signed by someone that has the SECRET-KEY .

+# Design patterns

+1. `Strategy Pattern` : Think of this as a game strategy , the underlying input that is the game that is same for all strategies it's just that the implementation is changed so liek that the design pattern that we can use for all sorting functions

+2. `Iterator Pattern `: dont tell the underlying Data structure like tree , linked-list , etc just use an `__iter__` and `__next__` method to sort this out.

+3. `Adapter Pattern` : So this is bridge between 2 code base , the client wants in a specific format and you have implemented in other format so its a kind of adaptation from old code to a new code